Most states require you to wear a Helmet for your Motorcycle. If a jet ski is the motorcycle of the water wouldn’t wearing a helmet make sense?

 Who Should Consider Wearing a Helmet?

-Besides people who race jet skis for a living, I feel that anyone under 18 should wear a helmet.
+Besides people who race jet skis for a living, I feel that anyone under 18 should wear a jet ski helmet.

-This is not a “think of the children” rant but let’s be honest, kids don’t always make smart decisions because they haven’t been alive long enough to see these type of problems arise.
+This is not a “think of the children” rant but let’s be honest, kids don’t always make smart decisions because they haven’t been alive long enough to see these types of problems arise.

 I’ll be truthful and admit I was the kid doing the doughnuts on the watercraft and playing chicken with friends.
 You know, the normal stupid stuff.
 And thinking back on those times it would have been smart to have a helmet on.

-For adults, you should strongly consider getting a helmet.
+For adults, you should strongly consider getting a jet ski helmet.
 Consider your riding style and how congested the water is where you live.

 Perks of Helmets

-Besides protecting your head, there are a few more perks to helmets that I want to go over.
+Besides protecting your head, there are a few more perks to jet ski helmets that I want to go over.